Data protection

 What data does Stripe store?

-Name: m
+Surname: m

 Value: edd716e9-d28b-46f7-8a55-e05f1779e84e040456121955734-5

-Name: __stripe_mid
+Surname: __stripe_mid

 Value: fc30f52c-b006-4722-af61-a7419a5b8819875de9121955734-1

-Expiry date: after one year
+Expiry Date: after a year

-Name: __stripe_sid
+Surname: __stripe_sid

 Value: 6fee719a-c67c-4ed2-b583-6a9a50895b122753fe

-Expiry date : after the session expires
+Expiry date : after the end of the session

 How long and where is the data stored?